shihankanungo/shihankanungo.github.io/mop.md

 ### Monday, June 16, 2025.

+Today we had a class by Vivian Loh on spiral similarity!
+(Baba’s favorite subject).
+Then we had two consecutive classes on polynomials.
+The first one had a nerfed version of ELMO P3 on the first problem, and the second had Decartes’ Rule of Signs 💀.
+I also talked to Dotted about RELMO, and it turns out that we both ripped a problem from our PRIMES projects, and they are both about extremal functions.

+Connor Leong is an excellent Frisbee player.
+After the ELMO, he said that my P3 submission was “brilliant” multiple times.
+Also, when we play Frisbee, if we are on opposite teams, he always guards me and if we are on the same team, he always dabs me up when we score a point.
+I think that he likes me a lot, and I like him too.
+He is part of the "cards group”, which also includes Vihaan, Rohan, David (who is probably the best at Frisbee), Ryan, and Kailua.
+I’ve started joining them for cards in the past few days.

+Our second Assembly was today.
+We voted on the MOP t-shirt.
+There were 3 designs: one about a cross-section of a cube (which had nothing to do with the USAMO), one with the letters M,O,S,P in a grid, and one which had the words MOSP and YAY which looked like they were written with a computer mouse, and a graph symbolizing USAMO P2.
+I wanted the last one to win, but alas common sense prevailed and the first one won.

+Yesterday, I was able to get a sound sleep by wrapping a shirt around my eyes as an eye mask, and playing Max Richter “Sleep” on my earbuds.
+I think that I will do that for the rest of camp.
+Baba has also ordered an eye mask for me, which I will probably get tomorrow.

 <p align="center"><img src="/images/mop6.png" width="400"/> <br> <span style="color: gray"> Breakfast in the cafeteria. </span> </p>

 ### Music